Fisk University: Library collections

 Fisk is the home of a music literature collection founded by the noted Harlem Renaissance figure Carl Van Vechten, for whom the campus museum is named.
-It also holds a substantial collection of materials associated with Charles W. Chestnutt.
+It also holds a substantial collection of materials associated with Charles W. Chesnutt.

 Aaron Douglas murals

 Harlem Renaissance painter Aaron Douglas was commissioned to paint murals for the new campus library, Cravath Hall, in 1930.
 Douglas described them a "panorama of the development of Black people in this hemisphere, in the new world."
 Douglas returned to Fisk in 1939 to teach and later served as chair of the art department.
 The murals were restored in 2003.

 Alfred Stieglitz collection

 In 1949, Georgia O'Keeffe, wife and executrix of her late husband's estate, in accordance with the terms of his will, donated to Fisk a number of paintings that had belonged to her husband, the photographer and art patron Alfred Stieglitz.
 The collection consists of 101 works by important artists, including European modernists Paul Cézanne, Pierre-Auguste Renoir, Pablo Picasso and Diego Rivera, as well as American artists Marsden Hartley, Arthur Dove and Charles Demuth and works by O'Keeffe.

 In 2005, mounting financial difficulties and deteriorating conditions in the gallery led the trustees to vote to sell two of the paintings, O'Keeffe's "Radiator Building" and Hartley's "Painting No. 3," together estimated to be worth up to $45 million U.S. The sale was challenged by the Georgia O'Keeffe Museum, the legal guardians of her estate.
 This challenge failed.
 A joint agreement was established between Fisk University and the Crystal Bridges Museum of American Art.
 The two museums now share the works' presentation and display rights of the Stieglitz collection; ownership remains with Fisk University, in accord with the terms of Stieglitz's estate.
 Presentation and display rights rotate between Fisk University and Crystal Bridges Museum every two years.
 In 2016, as part of the institution's sesquicentennial celebration, the collection was displayed at the newly renovated Carl Van Vechten Gallery.